JohnnyLoathe/p2pool-node-status/README.md

 # Note

 This dashboard requires the use of a custom p2pool fork (https://github.com/jramos/p2pool).
-The fork adds additional web interfaces for retrieving block data so that confirmation totals can be populated.
+The fork adds additional web interfaces for retrieving block and transaction information.

 ## Installation